alliancecan/driconnect/driconnect/content/program.en.md

 {{< /paige/hero >}}
 -->

-### Call for abstracts and speaker suggestions -- now open!
+### Call for abstracts and speaker suggestions - now closed!

-We are excited to announce that the <strong>Call for abstracts</strong> and <strong>speaker suggestions</strong>  for DRI Connect 2025 are now open!
-This is your opportunity to contribute to this year’s event program, which will take place on May 27 and 28, 2025, in Montreal, Quebec.

-Submit your innovative ideas for presentations, panels, workshops, or posters through the <strong>Call for Abstracts</strong>  :  <a href=https://forms.gle/Wtt7vYAnrCrbkFPU8 target="_blank">Submit ideas</a>

-Or <strong>suggest inspiring speakers</strong>  who can bring valuable insights to the conference: <a href=https://forms.gle/vSCJjSVRbTQuX3Jy6 target="_blank">Suggest speakers</a>

-The deadline to submit your suggestions is <strong>March 14, 2025</strong> .
-Don’t miss this chance to shape the conversation and direction of DRI Connect 2025.
+Thank you to everyone who submitted their innovative ideas and speaker suggestions for DRI Connect 2025.
+We are now in the process of reviewing all submissions and will be contacting selected presenters and speakers soon.
+Stay tuned for updates about the program.
+If you have questions regarding the conference or the call for abstracts, please contact us at communications@alliancecan.ca.

 <!--